Who Are the Best Insurance Operations Outsourcing Companies in the USA?

 Connext Global Solutions

-Overview: Connext Global Solutions is a Philippines-based managed BPO that builds dedicated offshore teams for U.S. companies, with experience across insurance back-office, claims, and policy admin.
-Connext emphasizes Philippines-only delivery.
+Overview: Connext Global Solutions is a managed offshore provider that builds custom teams for U.S. companies, with experience across insurance back-office, claims, and policy admin.
+Its own site lists delivery from the Philippines, Colombia, Mexico, and India.

-Best For: Agencies that specifically want Philippines-based staff and are building a multi-person team with a longer implementation timeline.
+Best For: Agencies building a multi-person team across more than one delivery region, with a longer implementation timeline.

 Traditional U.S. Staffing Agency